Transmission Rights of Way

 - 500,000-volt lines typically require a 180-foot corridor

-The easements obtained by Duke Energy Progress grant us the right to clear any tree that poses a threat to the safety of the public and the reliable operation of the line.
-Danger trees include those that are dead, diseased or damaged, and/or pose a threat to the safe and reliable operation of the line.
-Danger trees can be located inside or outside the Duke Energy Progress right of way.
+Duke Energy obtains easements that grant us the right to clear any tree or vegetation that may pose a threat to the safe and reliable operation of a power line.
+These trees or vegetation may be live and/or dead, diseased or damaged, and can be located inside or outside the Duke Energy right of way.